-Chapter 4: Issue 2 - Proposed approach to determining the baseline adjustment term

-Purpose of this chapter
+Chapter 4: Issue 2 - Approach to determining the baseline adjustment term Purpose of this chapter

-53. This chapter outlines the difficulties in estimating the baseline adjustment term and the proposed methods we intend to use to estimate this term.
+49. This chapter outlines the difficulties in estimating the baseline adjustment term and the methods we intend to use to estimate this term.

 Structure of this chapter